gethuman/pancakes/README.md

 So, for example, if you use Hapi for your web server, all Hapi specific code would be under this folder and it would call out to pancakes services.

+# Resource Spec

+A central piece of pancakes is the resource file.
+It contains many different configuration options that are extremely powerful.
+This section goes over the full spec.

+...mention how you can override params with an adapter specific params...